-Circular 115 was issued by National Treasury provide further guidance for the preparation of 2022/2023 MTREF.
-All other MFMA Budget Circulars as well as departmental inputs were taken into consideration when preparing the Annual budget.
+Circular 126 and 128 was issued by National Treasury to provide further guidance for the preparation of 2024/2025 MTREF.
+All other MFMA Budget Circulars as well as departmental inputs were taken into consideration when preparing the annual budget.

-The following is a summary of Annual budget for 2022/2023.
+The following is a summary of Annual budget for 2024/2025.